Laird-Turner Meteor LTR-14

-The Laird-Turner RT-14 Meteor, also called the Turner TR-14, Ring Free Meteor, PESCO Special, Miss Champion, Turner Special and the Turner Meteor was the winning aircraft of the 1938 and 1939 Thompson Trophy races.
+The Laird-Turner RT-14 Meteor, also called the Turner TR-14, Ring Free Meteor, PESCO Special, Miss Champion, Turner Special and the Turner Meteor is the winning aircraft of the 1938 and 1939 Thompson Trophy races.

 Design and development

 The aircraft was commissioned and designed by Roscoe Turner in 1936.
 The Meteor would be the last of the Matty Laird race planes as well as the last race plane flown by Roscoe Turner.

 The aircraft is a conventional geared mid-wing monoplane with a radial engine built in California.
 It was modified in 1936 by Mattie Laird at the E. M. Laird Airplane Company in Chicago with three-foot longer wings, wing flaps, a longer fuselage and a 50 u.s.gal fuel tank.
 In 1938 wheel pants were added for the Oakland races.

 Operational history

 The aircraft was known by many names.
 Initially the RT-14 for "Roscoe-Turner 14 cylinder".
 The air commerce bureau labeled it the Model No. LTR-14, Serial No. 11, Type 1 POLM.
 The first sponsor was the Ring-Free Oil company, naming the aircraft the Ring-Free Meteor.
 The 1938 sponsor, Pump Engineering Service Corp renamed the aircraft "The PESCO SPECIAL".
 In 1939, the Champion Spark Plug Co borrowed the name from its 1931 Pitcairn PCA-2 autogyro, giving the aircraft the name "Miss Champion".